libp2p/js-libp2p-websocket-star/README.md

 # ⛔️ DEPRECATED

 libp2p-websocket-star is not supported anymore from [libp2p@0.27.0](https://github.com/libp2p/js-libp2p/releases/tag/v0.27.0).
+👉 If you are looking for a drop-in replacement, use [libp2p-webrtc-star](https://github.com/libp2p/js-libp2p-webrtc-star) instead.
-Check [js-libp2p/doc/CONFIGURATION.md](https://github.com/libp2p/js-libp2p/blob/master/doc/CONFIGURATION.md) for what modules are currently supported.
+Check [js-libp2p/doc/CONFIGURATION.md](https://github.com/libp2p/js-libp2p/blob/master/doc/CONFIGURATION.md) for what other modules are currently supported.

 _This library will not be maintained._